-Economic Profit Explained
+Economic Profit Definition

-A Little More about Economic Profit
+A Little More on What is Economic Profit

 To calculate economic profit the accounting costs and opportunity costs are deducted from total revenue.
-An opportunity cost is the benefit or value that must be given up to take advantage of something else.
+An opportunity cost is a benefit or value that must be given up to take advantage of something else.
 More simply, it’s an alternative cost.

 Economic Profit versus Accounting Profit

 Most of us are familiar with the concept of accounting profit.
 Accounting profit is the monetary profit that includes only explicit cost.
 Accounting profit can be measured as: